 I fall on the side of the skeptics about whether criminal liability in financial reporting cases is a healthy tool because I have doubts about whether judgments are likely to be proportionate.
 And proportionality is a very important measure in criminal law for two reasons.
 First, we expect the punishment to fit the crime as a matter of justice.
 Secondly, if we have disproportionately harsh treatment, then the behavior of officers and directors in response to over-deterrence is that they will pay too much attention to matters that are precautionary as opposed to profit-generating.
 And the point of a business is to be entrepreneurial.
 That is a fairly familiar point, but worth emphasizing.

 2 J. Bus. & Tech.
 L. 89-90 (2007)

 Scholarly Commons Citation

 Langevoort, Donald C., "The Impact on Director and Officer Behavior: Reflective Essays" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 139.
+139.